 #5 MAKE FAMILY DINNER A PRIORITY

 Having dinner together as a family (or as many of us as possible) is a huge priority for us.
 I love that it gives us a chance to connect after school + before practices and the hustle of the rest of the evening.
-It is a great way to stay on the same page and know what is going on in each others life.
+It is a great way to stay on the same page so we know what is going on in each others life.
 Typically we just sit around the island.
 But on Valentines we sat around the actual table and I was shocked at how big of a difference we all noticed.
 We loved it.
 Hunter knows she has to come home during dinner because it is a priority for us, but we are always more than willing to take her back after wards.
 I really feel like to keep things happier, you need that connection mid-day.

 #6 GO TO BED WITH A CLEAN SPACE

 It is no secret I have a bit of a love for a clean space.
 You might think I’m crazy, but this is a HUGE contributor to a happier home.
 Maybe not while the cleaning is being done, but I promise the after math is.
 Going to bed with a dirty or cluttered house guarantees you are waking up to a to do list you are already dreading.
 It is a proven fact that clutter equals stress.
-Instead, we take 15 minutes before bed to each tackle a zone.
+So instead, we take 15 minutes before bed to each tackle a zone.
 That quick 15 minutes lets us start the day fresh and clean.

 As I’m sure you can see, these aren’t life altering changes or shocking tips.
 They are just simple changes we have made in our day to day that have made a huge difference in having a happier home.
 So I wanna know, what tips do you have for a happier home?